AdrianaCJB/databricks_3.0_notes/README.md

 Join hints influence optimizer to choose the join strategies.
 Should be used with extreme caution.
 Difficult to manage over time.

   - Broadcast hash join: Requeries one side to be small.
 No shuffle, no sort, very fast.
+By  default Spark will use a "BHJ" if the smaller data set is less than 10MB.
+    - Set `spark.sql.autoBroadcastJoinThreshold`.
+    - If set this key with value -1 will cause that Spark always do by default a Shuffle Sort merge Join.

   - Shuffle Sort-merge join *(NEW)*: Robust.
 Can handle any data size.
 Need to shuffle and sort data, slower in some cases when table size is small.